Spongivore: Spongivore offense

 The many defenses displayed by sponges means that their spongivores need to learn skills to overcome these defenses to obtain their food.
 These skills allow spongivores to increase their feeding and use of sponges.
 Spongivores have three primary strategies for dealing with sponge defenses: choice based on colour, able to handle secondary metabolites and brain development for memory.

 Choice based on colour was involved based on which sponge the spongivore would choose to eat.
 A spongivore would bite small sample of sponges and if they were unharmed that they would continue eating that specific sponge and then move on to another sponge of the same colour.

 Spongivores have adapted to be able to handle the secondary metabolites that sponges have.
 Therefore, spongivores are able to consume a variety of sponges without getting harmed.

 Spongivores also have enough brain development to be able to remember the same species of sponge it has eaten in the past and will continue to eat in the future.

 Sponge defense

 A sponge defense is a trait that increases a sponge fitness when faced with a spongivore.
 This is measured relative to another sponge that lacks the defensive trait.
 Sponge defenses increase survival and/or reproduction (fitness) of sponges under pressure of predation from a spongivore.

-The use of structural and chemical strategies found in sponges are used to deter predation.
+Sponges utilize structural and chemical strategies to deter predation.
 One of the most common structural strategies that sponges have that prevents them from being consumed by predators is by having spicules.
 If a sponge contains spicules along with organic compounds, the likelihood of those sponges being consumed by spongivores decrease.

 Sponges have also developed aposematism to help avoid predation.
 Spongivores have learned four things about sponges aposematism and they are as follows: